Flings opponents with immense strength and a large horn.

 A rhinoceros beetle on a desk.

-Insect-eaten patterns blending in with the trees.......
+Lurking in the winter thickets.......
 Read more